All posts by Steve Bennett

 SPRINT Training Approach

-Just a few sprint training ideas today for runners who want to improve.
+Here are a few sprint training ideas today for runners who want to improve.

-So the plan is to
+So, the plan is to

 1/ Upgrade your engine – by doing smartly planned weight training